 Go to TOROFIND: the CSUDH Library Catalog and search on the title, author, subject or keyword.
 Look not only for that specific call number, but also check out the books in that section.
-This is the best way to find older government documents and technical reports.

 - If you don't see the right item listed, or want more titles, try an on a few keywords (in separate boxes).

 - If you still don't find the right book, ask a reference librarian.